This post contains affiliate links. If you buy through these links, I may earn a small commission.

 - 2 finely-woven cloths

-After 24 hrs have passed, place a second cloth in a colander and place colander over a bowl.
+- After 24 hrs have passed, place a second cloth in a colander and place colander over a bowl.
 Pour berries and liquid into cloth-lined colander, straining the liquid.

-When dripping has ceased, toss berries or save for morning smoothies.
-Place another 4 C of new raspberries in the container or jar.
+- When dripping has ceased, toss berries or save for morning smoothies.
+Place another 4 cups of new raspberries in the container or jar.

-In a glass jar, bowl or in a crock, add 1/2 honey (crystallized or liquid), then add the deep red, raspberry-infused liquid.
+- In a glass jar, bowl or in a crock, add 1/2 cup honey (crystallized or liquid), then add the deep red, raspberry-infused liquid.
 Come back 24 hrs later and stir honey.
 It will quickly dissolve.
 Be sure to cover the open-mouthed container with a cloth, tightly tying down to keep fruit flies out.
 The aroma of fermented fruit is certain to attract them!

-Vinegar ferments best in temperatures of 60-70F (15-21C).
-Let it sit without a lid for 2-5 months.
-When fermentation begins, you’ll see tiny bubbles on the sides of the glass.
-Several weeks later, it will smell slightly sour.
+- Several weeks later, it will smell slightly sour.
 The process to completion will take several months.
 Be aware that if you seal up vinegar while its still in the fermenting phase, pressure will build and explode glass jars and bottles!
-Error on the side of caution: if you must seal it up, be sure to check for pressure 2 days later!
-If free from pressure build-up, vinegar is done processing and has gone “flat.”
-It’s delicious, ready to use immediately.

 Autumn Rose is an author, blogger and chronic Lyme survivor.
 She is passionate about bringing nutrition into her home and for this reason cooks from scratch, gardens and practices raw food preservation.
 She loves old fashioned living and leads what she refers to as the simple cottage life.
 Together, she and her husband are working to implement this lifestyle while saving to purchase land.
 There, they hope to build their own cottage and lead a life focused on what really matters most.
-Her tutorials, writing and musings can be found on her blog hopeforbetterliving.com.
+Her tutorials, writing and musings can be found on her blog atraditionallife.com